 In addition to addressing the president's goal of creating vibrant residential learning communities, Vice President for Student Affairs E. Royster Harper said, "This unique residence hall will set the pace for new standards of on-campus life.
 Students' needs are evolving.
 RLI allows us to respond to those needs in ways that are effective and intentional, and to design innovative facilities like this one."

 "The new hall will accommodate the needs many students identified in RLI studies, including suite-style living, privacy, extended dining hours with a variety of food options and information technology," said Director of University Housing and Assistant Vice President for Student Affairs Carole Henry.

-Coleman said the decision to raze Frieze was not taken lightly, but the costs for renovating the historic building were far greater than those to replace it.
-Coleman said in its current state, Frieze is “wholly inadequate” as an academic space.
-The plan, however, calls for the Carnegie Library adjacent to the Frieze, another historic building, to be preserved and renovated.
+Coleman said the decision to demolish Frieze was not taken lightly, but the costs for renovating the historic building were far greater than those to replace it.
+Coleman said in its current state, Frieze is "wholly inadequate" as an academic space.
+The plan, however, calls for the adjacent Carnegie Library, another historic building, to be preserved and renovated.

 "It is important to me that we save the Carnegie building.
 We're considering making it into a digital library, which will echo its original purpose as a library but make it something students from across campus can use," Coleman said.